Green Bay Packers News: Dom Capers Reportedly Out As Defensive Coordinator

 In fact, Capers hasn’t had a defense rank in the top ten in the NFL since the 2010-2011 season, when the Packers, who would win the Super Bowl, finished the season with a 5th-ranked defense.

 Capers, 67, has been with the Packers since 2009.
-This marks his longest stretch of employment with any one team since he broke into the NFL in 1986, when he was brought on as defensive backs coach with the New Orleans Saints.
-Since then, he’s had stints with the Steelers, Panthers, Jaguars, Texans, Dolphins and Patriots.
+This marks his longest stretch of employment with any one team since he broke into the NFL in 1986 when he was brought on as defensive backs coach with the New Orleans Saints.
+Since then, he’s had stints with the Steelers, Panthers, Jaguars, Texans, Dolphins, and Patriots.

 This is a Dom Capers special.
 Seven guys in coverage.
 Two WRs on the route.
 Somehow BOTH of them are open and an entire back end is covering literally no one.
 Is 1 PM too early to start drinking?? pic.twitter.com/QZPW4F088e